-Healthcare and Hospital Security and Workplace Violence Consultant and Expert
+Security and Workplace Violence Consultant and Expert Witness - Sem Security Management

-Are Your People Safe?
+Are Your Employees, Patients, Families and Visitors Safe?
 Do They Feel Safe?
 Do They Know You Care?

 How do you balance your need to be an open, nurturing and welcoming facility against your duty to properly and reasonably protect your people, assets and reputation?